 Even if we were to define love as selflessness or self-giving, which I think is correct, the person who loves heroin gives themselves selflessly and fully to heroin.
 But the union of that love (the wax) and the object (the seal) leaves the wax deformed.

 Virgil instructs that, "The enamored soul falls to desire, and it cannot find rest till its loved object it enjoy entire."
 Love is a desire for complete union with the beloved object.
 The object that we love, when we pull it to ourselves, will bring us life or death.

 Jesus' famous teaching on greed comes to mind: "The love of money is the root of all kinds of evil."

 And I'm not even sure that it is up to us to determine what will bring us life or death.
-Meaning, I'm not sure that humans are capable of rightly seeing and choosing for themselves what object of love is good and fitting, since everyone of us will defend our beloved object, whatever it may be, with fierceness and devotion, because of our love for it.
-If we love something, it will always seem to give us life because fulfilling our desires is so damn pleasureful.
+I'm not sure that humans are capable of rightly seeing and choosing for themselves what object of love is good and fitting, since everyone of us will defend our beloved object, whatever it may be, with fierceness and devotion, because of our love for it.
+If we love something, it will always seem to give us life because fulfilling our desires always feels right and good.

 As Sayers intimates in her commentary, Virgil's teaching on love takes place on the level of the slothful because "sloth or acedia is insidious, and...it is rather difficult to define.
 It is not merely idleness of mind and laziness of the body: it is that whole poisoning of the will...One form of [sloth] which appeals very strongly to some modern minds is that acquiescence in evil error which readily disguises itself as 'Tolerance.'"

 Sloth is, in this instance, the refusal to make distinctions between what is good and what is not, and it is often disguised as tolerance.
-Then the substance of our love becomes misdirected, or applied to the wrong form, and we couldn't care less.
+In this case, the substance of our love becomes misdirected or it embraces the wrong thing, and we couldn't care less.